 The Finance Director has subsequently been reviewing the financial processes and controls.
 The Board of Trustees, the Finance Committee receive financial progress reports throughout the year and compare against budgets submitted to the Education and Skills Funding Agency.
-The Finance Committee also review medium and longer term financial plan to plan and organise resources most effectively to fulfil the aims of the Academies.
+The Finance Committee also review longer-term financial models (up to 5 years) to plan and organise resources most effectively to fulfil the aims of the Trust.